 CHILLIWACK — A lack of provincial enforcement around homeless camps in the Chilliwack backcountry has resulted in yet another unsightly mess in the Chilliwack River Valley.

-Chilliwack resident and cleanup volunteer Ross Aikenhead shared pictures over the weekend of an abandoned homeless camp whose personal effects steadily accumulated since it first began as an occupied homeless camp in April 2024.
+Chilliwack resident and cleanup volunteer Ross Aikenhead shared pictures with Fraser Valley Today over the weekend of an abandoned homeless camp whose personal effects steadily accumulated since it first began as an occupied homeless camp in April 2024.
 It sits right beside the Chilliwack River.

 Image: Submitted, used with permission / Propane tanks and other items found at an abandoned homeless camp just off Chilliwack Lake Road.